-If it takes a village to raise a child, it takes an army to raise one with special needs.
+If it takes a village to raise a child, it takes an army to raise one with disabilities.
 Hopefully you have family and friends who you can lean on.

 But it also helps to connect with people who are traveling a similar path – people who can understand your unique situation.
 Find a support group in your area.

-My area has an active autism parent support group.
+My area has an active parent support group.
 We share information about doctors, schools, and health insurance.
-We also help plan events for special needs families, and outings just for the adults.
+We also help plan events for families, and outings just for the adults.